What does a Mechanical Engineer do?

 - Bachelor's degree in Mechanical Engineering or a related field.

-- Proven experience as a Mechanical Engineer in a similar role.
+- Proven experience as a Mechanical Engineer, preferably in a similar industry.

-- Strong understanding of mechanical principles and design processes.
+- Strong understanding of mechanical design principles, materials science, and manufacturing processes.

 Is becoming a Mechanical Engineer a good career path?